Initiatives to Address Climate Change Issues

 Technical Features of a CR Blast Furnace

-The CR blast furnace incorporates an ultra-innovative technology that converts CO2 in the furnace exhaust gas into carbon-neutral methane through methanation, which is then reused as reducing material in the furnace.
-The technology is expected to reduce CO2 by 50% in the blast furnace process and to ultimately help achieve carbon neutrality by leveraging CCU/CCUS*.
-The thermal efficiency of the process can be further enhanced by replacing the air blown into the blast furnace with pure oxygen, as the energy used to heat the nitrogen in the air can then be used to heat methane.
-In addition, the lack of nitrogen facilitates the separation of CO2, so the equipment necessary to separate CO2 for methanation can be more compact and efficient while more effectively using gas at CCUS.
+The CR blast furnace incorporates an ultra-innovative technology that converts CO2 gas through methanation in the furnace exhaust gas into carbon neutral methane, which is then reused as reducing material in the furnace.
+The technology is expected to reduce CO2 emissions by 50% compared to conventional blast furnaces and to ultimately help achieve carbon neutrality by leveraging CCU/CCUS.
+The thermal efficiency of the process can be further enhanced by replacing the air blown into the blast furnace with pure oxygen, allowing the energy used to heat the nitrogen in the air to then be used to heat methane.
+In addition, the lack of nitrogen facilitates the separation of CO2, so the equipment necessary to separate CO2 for methanation can be more compact and efficient while effectively using gas at CCUS.

 Overview of the Demonstration Tests